dyrdadev/milky-way-skybox-for-unity/README.md

 ## Support & Contribute

 This repository was created by [Daniel Dyrda](https://dyrda.page).
-If you want to support me and my projects, you can follow me on [GitHub (dyrdadev)](https://github.com/dyrdadev) and [Twitter (@daniel_dyrda)](https://twitter.com/daniel_dyrda).
+If you want to support me and my projects, you can follow me on [GitHub (dyrdadev)](https://github.com/dyrdadev) and [Mastodon](https://dyrda.page/contact).
 Just come by and say hello!
 I would love to hear how you are using the project.

 If you want to contribute to this project, you are welcome to do so.
 Just write to me ([Daniel Dyrda](https://dyrda.page)) and we will find a way to collaborate.